From Physics 111-Lab Wiki

 - You should have completed the Radiation Safety Training above Before the Lab

-- To start the detector you need to launch the ADMCA software by opening the ADMCA.exe file (if the desktop shortcut does not work, try C:\DP5 DP5G X-123 PX5 Gamma-Rad5\FW5 DP5 X-123\ADMCA 2.0) and then connecting the PC to the detector by choosing DP5/X123-SDD in the dialog box.
+- To start the detector you need to launch the ADMCA software by opening the ADMCA.exe file on the DeskTop and then connecting the PC to the detector by choosing DP5/X123-SDD in the dialog box.